msh9/codinginthetrenches.com/content/post/2021-01-15-service-level-values.md

 !["Box Diagram"](/images/2020-01-15-slos/slo-by-measure.svg "A service treated as a blackbox")

 Treat the system like a black box and use an external tool to exercise it while measuring success and failure rates.
 The availability measurement from this approach is representative of actual customer experience.
 This is good.
-Unfortunately, measurement of availability is also limited by the granularity of its test results and the scenarios tested.
+Unfortunately, measurement of availability is limited by the granularity of test executed and the scenarios tested.

 # Always some kind of catch